top of page

 -

 Why would a custodian choose to exclude a market segment?A custodian may choose to exclude a market segment like the cannabis industry due to the complex and ever-changing federal regulations.
-The ongoing legal ambiguity creates heightened risk for financial institutions, and many prefer to avoid these challenges.
-Additionally, a custodian is required to complete SARs reporting on assets in a cannabis entity plan.
-If they are unaware of the fact that you are a cannabis entity, then they are beaching their responsibility and can be held accountable.
-If a custodian resigns from a plan, the business must quickly find a replacement, or it can trigger a plan to lose its tax-qualified status with the IRS.
-If a plan loses this status assets can be deemed as taxable income by the IRS leading to substantial tax burdens and penalties for each employee in the plan.
+The legal ambiguity surrounding cannabis increases risk for financial institutions, leading many to avoid these challenges.
+Additionally, a custodian is required to complete Suspicious Activity Reports (SARs) on assets in a cannabis entity plan.
+If a custodian fails to recognize a cannabis entity, they breach their responsibilities and may be held accountable.
+If a custodian resigns from a plan, the business must quickly find a replacement to prevent the plan from losing its tax-qualified status with the IRS.
+If a plan loses this status, assets can be deemed as taxable income by the IRS leading to substantial tax burdens and penalties for each participant in the plan.

 -

 What should you do if your custodian resigns from your plan?If this happens to you, timing is imperative.
-You need to seek out a new custodian and ensure they are willing to do business in the cannabis space.
-Hiring a qualified ERISA lawyer and finding partners who a familiar with this niche space is important.
+You must find a new custodian and ensure they are willing to do business in the cannabis space.
+It’s also important to hire a qualified ERISA attorney and find partners who are familiar with this niche.
 They can guide you through the maze of complexity to move your plan to a new custodian, or set of providers that specialize in these types of programs.

 -